Alexmitter/osu-lazer-linux-installer/README.md

 Run "bash start.sh" to execute the tool

-First to install the needed Dependencies, go to "Install Dependencies".

 Do 1: Run Clone and Compile, then go to Install Dependencies

 Do 2: Dotnet 2.1 (Currently placeholder, install that manually)